-- Mix the ingredients well and chill.
+- Mix all the ingredients until well-blended and chill.

 Depending on the type of kochujang and daenjang you use, your ssamjang may be too thick.
 You can thin with water or sesame oil.